Hospice of Huntington announces upcoming bereavement events - The Tribune

 Details for each program are as follows:

 • Coping with the Loss of a Child: This support group is designed for parents who are grieving the loss of a child at any age.
-Sessions are scheduled for 3 p.m. on Jan.
-18 and Feb.
+Sessions are scheduled for 3 p.m. today and Feb.
 1, Feb.
 15, March 1 and March 15.
 Participants may choose to attend any or all sessions.

 • Spousal Loss Group: This support group is designed for individuals who are grieving the loss of a spouse.
 Sessions are scheduled for 3 p.m.
 Jan.
 25, Feb.
 8, Feb.
 22, March 8 and March 22.
 Participants may choose to attend any or all sessions.